 In this course, students examine the diverse range of cognitive processes, including perception, learning, memory, forgetting, attention, problem-solving, reasoning, and language.
 They gain a greater understanding of this perspective by applying core research methodologies to models, principles, and discoveries within the discipline, as well as by investigating the fundamental neurological structures associated with cognitive processes.
-Through simulations, group discussions, readings, and evaluation of research and theory, students will conceptualize human beings as information processors.
+Through simulations, group discussions, readings, and evaluation of research and theory, students conceptualize human beings as information processors.

 Students leave this course with a richer understanding of how people make sense of the complex would around them, as well as an awareness of their own cognitive illusions, predispositions, and mental capacities.
 For instance, how is it taht rdaeres are albe to usrtadennd tihs setnecne wuhtoit mcuh dcuifflity eevn tgouhh olny the fsrit and lsat lrettes of mnay wrods are in the pperor pclae?

 Sample text: Cognitive Psychology: Connecting Mind, Research, and Everyday Experience, Goldstein.